Short Courses and Workshops

 Online Academic Writing Short Course

-If you are unable to attend the Academic Writing Workshop on campus on Saturday 9th March, The Learning Centre are also running a series of live online sessions in Week 1.
+If you are unable to attend the Academic Writing Workshop on campus The Learning Centre also provides a series of webinar recordings which are available at the bottom of the page.

 Part I: Unpacking the essay question and critical note-taking